 Reporting Injury and Illness in Fort Lauderdale

+To initiate a workers’ compensation claim, an injured worker must submit their WC-14 form and will then need to submit a copy of this to their employer and insurance carrier.
 A person must submit their claim to the Florida Division of Workers’ Compensation as soon as possible, even though Florida law allows two years.
-The claim requires information on how and where the event happened, the cause of it, and the identities of witnesses and documentation of the harm.
+The claim requires information on how and where the event happened, its cause, the identities of witnesses and documentation of the harm.

 A person must report the injury to their company within 30 days.
-After 30 days, they cannot file a claim.
-If there are special circumstances, they may still be able to file.
+After 30 days, they cannot file a claim unless there are special circumstances.
 The insurance carrier has 30 days to approve, require additional information, or deny the claim.
 The person also must immediately arrange to see the insurance carrier’s doctor.
 If the patient chooses, they may see a doctor of choice, but that can happen only once under Florida law.

-A denied employee has a right to raise the issue with the insurance company in mediation.
-If the issue is not resolved, the employee can file a Petition for Benefits to the Judges of Compensation Claims in the Florida Workers’ Compensation’s Appeals Board.
+If an injured worker is denied workers’ compensation, they have the right to raise the issue with the insurance company in mediation.
+If the issue is not resolved, the employee can file a Petition for Benefits to the Judges of Compensation Claims in the Florida Workers’ Compensation Appeals Board.
 The Florida Office of Insurance Regulation can then review their claim.
 The final resort is to ask the First District Court of Appeals to hear the case.

 How a Fort Lauderdale Workers’ Compensation Attorney Could Help